tus/tus-resumable-upload-protocol/protocol.md

 the `Tus-Extension` header.

 The Client MAY supply the `Upload-Metadata` header to add additional metadata to the upload creation request.
 The Server MAY decide to ignore or use this information to further process the request or to reject it.
+If the Server supports Client supplied metadata it MUST include `Upload-Metadata` in all `HEAD` responses and MUST set the value to the one specified by the Client during creation.

 If the `Upload-Length` is greater than the optional `Tus-Max-Size` header, the Server MUST respond with the `413 Request Entity Too Large` status.